bjmoreton/web-sprint-challenge-javascript-fundamentals/README.md

 Closure gives a function the ability to reach out from an inner function to utilize information from an outer function.

 4. Describe the four rules of the 'this' keyword.
-Default binding, Implicit binding, Explicit binding, New Binding
+Window binding, Implicit binding, Explicit binding, New Binding

 5. Why do we need super() in an extended class? so that the child construtor attributes/functions are used.